Was ‘GoT’ Season 7 Episode 1 Leaked? ‘Game Of Thrones’ April Fools Prank Emerge

 — Game of Thrones News (@GameofThroneVII) January 29, 2017

 Were you inclined to believe the report claiming that GoT Season 7 Episode 1 leaked?
-Share with us your thoughts in the comments section below and join us in waiting more updates about Game of Thrones Season 7 before July 16, 2017 arrives.
+Share with us your thoughts in the comments section below and join us in waiting for more updates about Game of Thrones Season 7 before July 16, 2017 arrives.

 [Featured Image by HBO]